gorbatkoff/gorbatkoff/README.md

 - 📫 How to reach me?
 Very simple!
 You can use telegram: [@ts_ignore](https://t.me/ts_ignore) or write to mail a.gorbatkov02@mail.ru

+Also you can reach my YouTube channel here -> https://www.youtube.com/@gorbatkoff_dev

 ![alt text](https://www.codewars.com/users/Hu88le/badges/large)